Provincial Route 11 (Buenos Aires): Concession

 On September 19, 1990, the contract of concession was signed.
 The management of the road was subsequently given to "Camino del Atlántico" ("Road of the Atlantic" in Spanish), which would take over the maintenance of the Route from the intersection with Provincial Route 36 to the traffic circle access to Santa Clara del Mar.
 The contract was for a term of 15 years, with the option to be extended to 20 years through a special clause.
 The toll booths were placed in "Paraje La Huella", near General Conesa, and Mar Chiquita.

 During 1996 the concessionary built a dual carriageway between the cities of Pinamar and Villa Gesell, financed by an increase of the toll rates which was made effective once the works finished.

-In December 2010 a 10 km path between Santa Clara del Mar and Parque Camet was opened.
+In December 2010, a 10 km path between Santa Clara del Mar and Parque Camet was opened.
 The works had a cost of $43 million.

-In July 2011 the Government of Buenos Aires trespassed the management of the Route 11 to "Autovía del Mar" for a term of 30 years.
+In July 2011, the Government of Buenos Aires trespassed the management of the Route 11 to "Autovía del Mar" for a term of 30 years.
 The company also manages Provincial routes Autovía 2, 63, 56, 74 and 36.
-In 2016, Gobernor of Buenos Aires, María Eugenia Vidal revoked concessions so route 11 become state-owned again.
+In 2016, Governor of Buenos Aires, María Eugenia Vidal revoked concessions so route 11 become state-owned again.